rhel-labs/learn-katacoda/selinux-containers/step3.md

 # Generating SELinux container policies with Udica

-In terminal 1, inspect the running container using Udica `podman inspect $CONTAINERID | udica my_container`{{execute T1}}

-Udica detects which Linux capabilities are required by the container and creates a SELinux rule.
-The network ports are a similar situation, Udica uses SELinux userspace libraries to get the correct SELinux label of a port that is used by the inspected container.
+To create the custom SELinux security policy, Udica scans the container JSON file to discover which Linux capabilities are required by the container.
+The network ports are a similar situation where Udica uses the SELinux userspace libraries to get the correct
+SELinux label of a port that is used by the inspected container.

+In terminal 1, inspect the running container using podman to generate a container inspection file in JSON format `podman inspect $CONTAINERID > container.json`{{execute T1}}

-Udica will inspect the running container, and will create an SELinux policy for that container.
-In this case the name of the SELinux security policy is 'my_container'
+Tell Udica to generate the custom SELinux security policy by using the container JSON file.
+In this case the name of the custom SELinux security policy is called 'my_container' `udica -j container.json my_container`{{execute T1}}

 <pre class="file">
 Policy my_container with container id 37a3635afb8f created!
 </pre>

-Install the policy files created by Udica
+You just created a custom SELinux security policy for the container.
+Now you can load this policy into the kernel and make it active.
 `semodule -i my_container.cil /usr/share/udica/templates/{base_container.cil,net_container.cil,home_container.cil}`{{execute T1}}

 For the policies to take effect, stop and re-launch the container